savonet/book/language.md

 The _integers_\index{integer}, such as `3` or `42`, are of type `int`\index{int@\texttt{int}}.
-Depending on the current architecture of the computer on which we are executing the script (32 or 64 bits, the later being the most common nowadays) they are stored on 31 or 63 bits.
+Depending on the current architecture of the computer on which we are executing the script (32 or 64 bits, the latter being the most common nowadays) they are stored on 31 or 63 bits.
 The minimal (resp. maximal) representable integer can be obtained as the constant `min_int`\index{min\_int@\texttt{min\_int}}